shuyelin06/Obsidian-Notes/content/Graphics/The Graphics Pipeline.md

 1. **Pixel Shading**: Performs per-pixel computations.
 2. **Merging**: Stores information for pixels together to generate an output image.

-### (1) Pixel Shading
+### Pixel Shading
 After receiving pixel data from the rasterizer, we often want to perform extra operations on individual pixels.

+These per-pixel operations are performed by the fully programmable pixel shader stage, which receives pixels (and associated data) which it can output a color for.

-A wide variety of operations can be performed, with the most common being **texturing**.
+A wide variety of operations can be performed here, with the most common being **texturing**.
 In this operation, we sample an image at a point (as determined by the pixel's data), and assign the color at that point in the image to the pixel.
 This lets us "glue" images onto our shapes!

-### (2) Merging
+### Merging
 After performing per-pixel operations, the resultant pixels are merged into a **color buffer**, a rectangular array of colors (RGB).
 This stage determines how these pixels are combined with the color already stored in the buffer, and different operations here can enable various effects.

 In most programs, this stage has a **depth buffer (z buffer)**, which is the same size and shape as the color buffer, storing distance ($z$-value) to the closest primitive.
 This buffer is then used to determine if a computed pixel is behind or in front of the already existing pixel.